-Manchester is affectionately known as the King Of The North.
-It is a city and metropolitan borough that has a large population of over half a million people and is situated in the north west of England, some 190 miles from London.
+The city of Manchester is affectionately known as the King Of The North.
+It is a metropolitan borough that has a large population and is situated in the north west of England, some two hundred miles from London.
 Greater Manchester consists of ten individual metropolitan boroughs.
-Most but not all of the city is in the historic county of Lancashire.
+Most but not all of Manchester is in the historic county of Lancashire.

 The birthplace of the Industrial Revolution certainly shows no signs of slowing down yet.
 On the contrary, once recognised for its expansive cotton mill trade, Manchester, energetic and vibrant, is now recognised as one of the fastest growing cities within Europe.

 There has been huge employment growth of recent with many larger scale companies choosing Manchester as their home.
-The Manchester economy is predicted to retain its resilience this year and to display healthy rates of growth, being one of the biggest economies in England.
+The Manchester economy is continuing its resilience this year and is displaying healthy rates of growth, being one of the biggest economies in England.

 Over the last year, statistics show that the urban residential market was amongst the highest within the U.K. Just less than half of Manchester's population is under 35 and there is a flurry within the build to rent market where there is a high demand.

 Manchester is often the first choice for international investments and is the ideal environment for businesses to flourish.
 It is a prosperous hub which is brimming with expertise and talent.
 Key sectors here include advanced manufacturing, creative and media, digital technology, life sciences and healthcare, financial and professional services, construction and business.

 As a global tourist hotspot which brings in many millions of visitors per annum, the hospitality, retail and leisure sectors are also of huge importance.

-In 2019, The Economist voted Manchester as the ‘most liveable city in the UK’ and the Sunday Times has just revealed two locations within Greater Manchester as best places to live.
+In 2019, The Economist has voted Manchester as one the ‘most liveable cities in the world’ and the Sunday Times has just revealed two locations within Greater Manchester as best places to live.

-With its excellent schooling and world class universities both in Manchester and the surrounding areas, you can understand why this city attracts so many highly skilled and talented individuals.
+With its excellent education and world class universities both in Manchester and the surrounding areas, you can understand why this city attracts so many highly skilled and talented individuals.